aylindaiana/aylindaiana/README.md

 - 🔭 Now a days i’m practicing C# with .Net
 - 🌱 I’m currently open to work in FULL TIME or PART TIME, i like to adapt in new environments.
 - 💬 Thinking in new ideas with study hacks and Web Pages.
-While studing in programming technique.
+While studing in programming technique in UTN.
 - 📫 My contact is aylindaianapaniagua@gmail.com

  ## Tecnologías: